julianlam/feps/fep/4f05/fep-4f05.md

 ## Summary

-The standard CRUD (Create, Read, Update, Delete) behaviours specified in [ActivityPub] specify a single `Delete` activity for use in all cases.
+The standard CRUD (Create, Read, Update, Delete) behaviours in [ActivityPub] specify a single `Delete` activity for use in all cases.
 This is insufficient to describe two-stage deletion, often referred to as "soft" and "hard" deletion.

 Not all software implements two-stage deletion, and so the behaviours described here progressively enhance the functionality for those supporting it, while retaining backward compatibility otherwise.

 ### Assumptions

-[A blog post by kaniini][DeleteSocialHub] advocates for the treatment of copies remote data _as a cache_.
+[A blog post by kaniini][DeleteSocialHub] advocates for the treatment of copies of remote data _as a cached representation_.
 From there we derive the following assumptions:

 * data living on the remote server is considered canonical.
 * an incoming `Delete` activity should be treated as a request to refresh the locally cached copy or delete it otherwise.